Declan Rice: 2024–25

 On 21 December 2024, Rice came off the bench against Crystal Palace, scoring and providing an assist to teammate Gabriel Martinelli in the 5–1 away rout of the Eagles.
 On 22 January 2025, Rice scored his first UEFA Champions League goal in 3–0 victory over Dinamo Zagreb.
 On 8 April, he netted two direct free kick goals in a 3–0 home win over reigning champions Real Madrid in the first leg of the Champions League quarter-finals, becoming the first player ever to score two free kicks in a Champions League knockout phase match.
 On 18 May, he scored the only goal in a 1–0 win over Newcastle United, securing Arsenal's runner-up finish in the Premier League and qualification for the UEFA Champions League in the following season.
 Following another successful individual campaign with Arsenal, Rice was voted as the Arsenal Player of the Season.
 He was also selected in the UEFA Champions League Team of the Season by UEFA's Technical Observer Group, and nominated for the Premier League Player of the Season award.

 On 20 June 2025, it was announced that Rice was one of six nominees for the PFA Players' Player of the Year.

 2025–26

 On 5 October 2025, Declan Rice scored his first goal of the season against former club West Ham United in a 2–0 Premier League home win.
+On 1 November, he netted in a 2–0 away victory against Burnley, earning himself Man of the match for his performance.
+On 4 December, he was nominated for the Premier League Player of the Month award for November.
+Rice was an important part of Arsenal winning the 2025–26 Premier League title.